 A real abortion provider will get you in as soon as possible, because they understand that time is of the essence.
 If they are booked up, they will refer you to another provider or advise you on other options.

 Real clinics will provide ultrasounds AND other services on site.

 Sometimes fake clinics will tell people that they have to get an ultrasound at their site before going to a real abortion clinic (that’s actually something a fake abortion clinic is telling potential carafem clients — so beware!).
 Sometimes they’ll offer “free” ultrasounds to get people seeking an abortion to come to them.
 They want to get clients into their facility to talk them out of having an abortion, or stall them until it is too late.

 Receiving an ultrasound at a CPC is never a prerequisite to having an appointment at a legitimate medical clinic and is not a strategy to lower the cost of an abortion appointment.
 If financial assistance is needed, most abortion clinics will work directly with clients and community supporters to find funding help.

 So how do you find a real abortion or birth control provider?

 If you are in the DC, Chicago, Nashville or Atlanta area, we at carafem are here for you!
 You can schedule an appointment here or call us at 855-SAY-CARA.
-We also offer abortion by mail in Georgia, DC, Illinois, Maryland, New Jersey, and Virginia.
+We also offer abortion by mail in Connecticut, DC, Georgia, Illinois, Maryland, New Jersey, and Virginia.

 If you are wondering about a clinic you’ve seen ads for, check out their Yelp and google reviews.
 Or call them and ask what services they provide.
 If they won’t give you a straight answer, or if you get to the clinic and you feel like they’re trying to keep you from having an abortion or using birth control, just leave!